Gov. William Donald Schaefer says the slogan "stop crying and start sweating" explains his plan to put some life back into Maryland's wobbly economy.

 But the slogan just as well could be "stop crying and start spending."

-In an effort to rebuild confidence in the state's economy and keep construction firms busy, Schaefer said yesterday he is ordering department heads to identify state building projects that can be moved ahead of schedule.
+In an effort to rebuild confidence in the state's economy and keep construction firms busy, Schaefer said yesterday that he is ordering department heads to identify state building projects that can be moved ahead early.

 At the same time, he urged local governments and private industry to follow his example -- spend now what you were going to spend later.